-The second step in disruption involves creation of new consumption behavior.
+The second step in disruption involves the creation of new consumption behavior.

 Staying at a stranger’s apartment in a new city would have been considered crazy a few years back.
-AirBnB didn’t just reimagine the supply side of the market, it also created an entirely new user behavior by providing newer and cheaper alternatives.
-It isn’t mere coincidence that much of Airbnb’s initial traction was driven by conferences and events which forced users to look for cheaper accommodation alternatives.
-Over time, this usage spilled over form conferences and backpacking to leisure and family travel, and eventually even to business travel.
+Airbnb didn’t just reimagine the supply side of the market; it also created an entirely new user behavior by providing newer and cheaper alternatives.
+It isn’t mere coincidence that much of Airbnb’s initial traction was driven by conferences and events that forced users to look for cheaper accommodation alternatives.
+Over time, this usage spilled over from conferences and backpacking to leisure and family travel, and eventually even to business travel.

 Creation of new user behavior is often seen with new platforms.
 Carpooling.com made car pooling with strangers acceptable.
 Zaarly is trying to make domestic help from strangers acceptable, while Kickstarter encourages people to look for funding among their Twitter followers.

 Having unlocked new supply and created new user behaviors, the platform now needs to get its third and most important element right.